Cranesville, New York

 Cranesville is a populated place situated in Montgomery County, New York, United States.
 It is hamlet within the town of Amsterdam on New York State Route 5, along the Mohawk River.
 It has an estimated elevation of 269 ft above sea level.
 The community is named after early settler David Crane.
-Cranesville was struck by a tornado in September of 2011 which caused significant tree damage along with some damage to buildings.
+Cranesville was struck by a tornado in September 2011 which caused significant tree damage along with some damage to buildings.